 Travelers to the Maldives fly into Malé, the capital.
 From there, most take a boat or seaplane to their resort.
 Each resort in the Maldives is its very own island.
 This means each resort must be self-sufficient, providing its own power, water, dining and even medical care, if needed.

 If you like nightlife, shopping and entertainment, the Maldives is not for you.
 But if you enjoy snorkeling, diving and relaxing on the most perfect beach you’ve ever seen, this is the place.

 The Maldives is synonymous with island luxury.
 Accommodations in the Maldives range from budget B&Bs to private villas that run into the thousands per night.
-(One luxury villa in the Maldives was named in the Top 10 Most Extravagant Places to Stay and quoted at $30k per night.)

 The Maldives is an Islamic nation.
 As I would be told several times during my trip, “We love to welcome everyone, from Christian to Hindu and everyone else.
 All are welcome here.”

 While Maldivians follow Islamic tradition in dress and food on the local islands, resort islands follow their own rules.
 They operate like many other beach resorts around the world, and most serve alcohol and pork.